Governmental Support

 During transition or regulatory reform, legal predictability becomes even more important because investor confidence is fragile.

-Challenges and Risks
+Challenges and Limitations

 Access remains unequal.
 Legal costs create entry barriers and widen inequality among founders, especially women- and minority-led startups with weaker networks and higher relative costs[31].
 In developing contexts, overlapping jurisdictions and unclear accountability expose startups to unpredictable enforcement[32].